vitorm04/docs.pt-br/docs/standard/data/xml/xdr-validation-with-xmlschemacollection.md

 }
 ```

-O seguinte descreve o conteúdo do arquivo de entrada, *HeadCount.xml*, a ser validado:
+O seguinte descreve o conteúdo do arquivo de entrada, *HeadCount. xml*, a ser validado:

 ```xml
 <!--Load HeadCount.xdr in SchemaCollection for Validation-->